syedaftab-dev/food-feed-delivery-app/README.md

     7. npm i dotenv  -- to use process.env.variable_name
     8.  npm i multer  -- express server cant read files from frontend like video,images for this we use this middleware
     9. npm i uuid -- to use uuid  - ie unique id for fileName
+    10. npm i cors -- to fix or overcome CORS policy of browsers

 - Step 2-
     Connecting to Database-MongoDB